netgen/ibexa-site-api/docs/reference/custom_controllers.rst

                             match:
                                 Identifier\ContentType: article

-If you are not using container automation, here's an example relying on the base controller service definition:
+If you still want to keep explicit inheritance, use the following:

 .. code-block:: yaml